darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 (However, F# allows separators to be omitted which the list elements are lined up vertically, as it uses indentation as the separator).

-While Dark technically allows you to create lists that have different types in them (which you should not do), F# emphatically does not.
+While Darklang technically allows you to create lists that have different types in them (which you should not do), F# emphatically does not.

 To type check a list in F#, you use `List<int>`.

 ### Records

 Records are mostly used as objects are in most languages.
-Like Dark, they only have fields, not methods, and you use functions to manipulate them.
+Like Darklang, they only have fields, not methods, and you use functions to manipulate them.

 F# uses a familiar syntax, but with `=` instead of `:`.
 It also allows you tes